-The four attached houses that comprise Wheat Row are probably the first speculative housing erected after Washington was chosen as the seat of government.
+Wheat Row consists of four attached, three-story brick houses built as a unit in the late 18th century.
 They were built circa 1794 by the Greenleaf Syndicate and their design is attributed to architect William Lovering.

-In 1964-1966 Wheat Row was rehabilitated as part of Harbour Square, an urban renewal housing project designed by Mrs. Chloethiel Smith.
+Between 1964 and 1966, Wheat Row was rehabilitated as part of Harbour Square, an urban renewal housing project designed by Chloethiel Woodard Smith.

 DC Inventory: November 8, 1964 (Joint Committee on Landmarks)